edwardtheharris/tf-k8s-jenkins/README.md

 Will start out with a simple GKE cluster on which to deploy the intended Jenkins service.

+The code for this lives in `tf/gcp`.

 ## EKS

 Next we can add an EKS cluster.

+The code for this lives in `tf/aws`.

 ## k8s